-Warm-up Time: Unit may be used immediately after the LCD initialization sequence is completed (approximately five seconds after power-up).
+Warm-up Time: Unit may be used immediately after the LCD initialization sequence is completed (approximately 5 seconds after power-up).

-Display: A four-digit Liquid Crystal Display (LCD) with digits one half inch in height.
+Display: a four-digit Liquid Crystal Display (LCD) with digits 1.3 cm (0.5 in.) in height.
 Two additional 0.5 cm (0.2 in.) digits are used for the overflow counter (SCALER mode) and exponential powers (parameter setup).
-Enunciators are provided for display units, ALERT, ALARM, low battery, detector OVERLOAD, counting OVERFLOW, and scaler COUNTING.
+Enunciators are provided for display units, ALERT, ALARM, low battery, detector OVERLOAD (not used), counting OVERFLOW, and scaler COUNTING.

-RATEMETER: Depending upon how the instrument was calibrated, the RATEMETER can display in either R/hr, Sv/h, cpm or cps when the control switch is in the RATEMETER position.
+RATEMETER: Depending upon how the instrument was calibrated, the RATEMETER can display in either R/hr, Sv/h, cpm, or cps when the control switch is in the RATEMETER position.